bfletcher/iotdm-pyclient/README.md

 3. Twisted Library
 4. lxml Library

-The distribution directory ".idea" includes project files for the PyCharm IDE.

 ## Functionality and Limitations

 The distribution is a Python framework to support a oneM2M compatible IoT client with HTTP and CoAP protocol support.
-The API is limited in this version.
-Results of operations are not returned to the calling application (even success/failure indications).
 API results are returned as (responseCode, responseString) for both http and CoAP requests.

 When using the CoAP protocol functions they block until a response has been received.
 To achieve this, the twisted reactor runs in a separate thread.

-Examples showing CoAP and HTTP may be seen at: https://wiki.opendaylight.org/view/IoTDM:PythonAPI but note this does not show all necessary Python imports therefore it may be better to refer to the example scripts below.
+Examples showing CoAP and HTTP may also be seen at: https://wiki.opendaylight.org/view/IoTDM:PythonAPI

-## HTTP Examples
+Note that the examples at Open Daylight do not show the return values from the API or the CoAP ```start()```, ```stop()``` calls.

 HTTP and CoAP support can be included by importing iotdm_api.py - see example usage in http_example.py or TS_13_Tests.py.

 To run the examples - install and start the IoTDM oneM2M server on localhost following the instructions at: https://wiki.opendaylight.org/view/IoTDM:Main#Getting_started_for_users

+Invoke the example commands below from the root directory for the library.

+## HTTP Examples

-Navigate to the root directory for the library.
-The HTTP examples may then be run using the command:
+The HTTP examples may be run using the command:
 ```
 python http_example.py
 ```